Domestic (Intimate Partner) Violence Fast Facts

 December 31, 2012 - For the first time since it was enacted, VAWA expires.
 VAWA, which must be renewed every five years, is not reauthorized by Congress.

-March 7, 2013 - S.47, the Violence Against Women Reauthorization Act of 2013 is signed into law by President Barack Obama with new provisions.
-The new provisions address the needs of undocumented immigrant women, Native American women, the LGBT community and teen dating violence and they reauthorize the Trafficking Victims Protection Act.
+March 7, 2013 - S.47, the Violence Against Women Reauthorization Act of 2013 is signed into law by President Barack Obama, with new provisions.
+The new provisions address the needs of undocumented immigrant women, Native American women, the LGBT community and teen dating violence and reauthorize the Trafficking Victims Protection Act.

-March 13, 2013 - Vice President Biden announces the Obama Administration's Domestic Violence Homicide Prevention Demonstration Initiative as part of the reauthorization of the Violence against Women Act.
+March 13, 2013 - Biden announces the Obama Administration's Domestic Violence Homicide Prevention Demonstration Initiative as part of the reauthorization of the Violence against Women Act.

 July 2013 - The National Domestic Violence hotline receives its three millionth call.